 Welsh Slate Paving Slabs

-Quarried in the UK for an insane amount of years, this is the original slate that covered most slate projects from as far back as roman times – ridiculous!
-It is steeped in history used in stately homes and historical grounds for 100’s of years.
-The BBC even wrote an article about the historic material a few years back here when the stone was being considered for use as a Global Heritage material.
+Welsh slate has been quarried in the UK for many years.
+It is the original slate that covered most slate projects in the UK from as far back as the roman times.
+Welsh slate is steeped in history.
+It has been used in stately homes and historical grounds for hundreds of years.
+You will even find an article written by the BBC here when the stone was being considered for use as a Global Heritage material.

-Welsh slate is incredibly strong and spits into perfect sheets, so as a result is perfect for paving slabs.
+Welsh slate is an incredibly strong natural stone.
+It splits into perfect sheets and because of this, is perfect for outdoor paving slabs.

 Why Welsh Slate over Brazilian Slate or Indian Slate?